gordon-lim/AI-Learns-to-TikTok/README.md

 * (141120) Not able to use cv2 and openpose within the same script because of a memory allocation error (TCMalloc); was working fine until I decided not to work in a virtual env for scikit learn to work
 * (281120) My pose plots are upside down but I don't think it should matter
 * (011220) Tried to overfit the model just for a proof of concept but couldn't get my l1loss below 20.
 Model will repeat the same predictions after a few frames.
+* (041220) After revisting my code, I realised that I assumed the input shape to lstm as (batch, seq_len, input_size).
+I found out from the documentation that the default is (seq_len, batch, input_size).
+This is huge!
+I have since 'set batch_first=True' in the lstm params and will be training my model from scratch.

 <!-- CONTRIBUTING -->
 ## Contributing